mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 <div class="message message--warning">
    Be careful here.
 The server doesn't know which files are already cached by the browser.
-Every pushed resource is a GET and therefore cacheable, this could lead to much overhead if you push every asset on every request.
+Every pushed resource is a GET and therefore cacheable, this could lead to a lot of overhead if you push every asset on every request.
 Even if the browser sends a
    RST_STREAM frame.
 </div>